SIDDHARDHAKOMMUKURI/LEARN-AURA-/README.md

 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the NO LICENSE – see the LICENSE file for details.

 Contact

 Developer: Siddhardha Kommukuri